-

 - Tea bush variety: meizhan.

-- Processing: semi-fermented, with the characteristic fermentation fixation of oolongs.
+- Processing: semi-fermented, with the fermentation fixation characteristic of oolongs.

 - Aroma: bright, floral, with fruity notes.